 The fee does not include international travel to and from the program.

 Any college or university student in good standing is eligible.
-Applicants must submit an official transcript of their undergraduate record.
+Non-Trinity applicants must submit an official transcript of their undergraduate record.
 Admissions are on a rolling basis.
 The number of places is 14.

 For further information, contact: